Documents#

 Indicates if the Document has been completely reviewed by a human.

-Public documents have their own public URL and are accessible from outside Konfuzio (e.g. via Konfuzio Capture Vue).
-Public Documents will be excluded from the Document List and cannot be accessed in the SmartView.
+Public Documents have their own public URL and are accessible from outside Konfuzio (e.g. via Konfuzio DVUI).
+Public Documents will be excluded from the Document list.

 Fonts#